DIRaaa1/ETE_PROJECT_CODE/README.md

   --output data/processed/panels/de.parquet
 ```

-The final panel retains the complete feature history for sequence construction. `is_eligible` marks ex-ante prediction endpoints and `is_scoreable` marks endpoints with a finite training target.
-The target z-score is recomputed on the eligible cross-section.
+The panel retains sequence history and flags eligible predictions (`is_eligible`) and those with finite targets (`is_scoreable`).
+Targets are standardised within the eligible cross-section.

 ### 4. Train the eight models

-Train each protocol, fold, and model separately.
-With the standard layout in `config/paths.json`, only the experiment identifiers are needed:
+Train each model for both protocols and folds using paths from `config/paths.json` and settings from `config/models`:

 ```bash
 MODELS="lgb xgb mlp kan gru tcn transformer mamba"